operator-framework/operator-sdk/website/content/en/docs/overview/operator-capabilities.md

 * Duration (the amount of time those requests take)

-Note that by building projects using Operator-SDK or [Kubebuilder][kubebuilder] CLI tools your solutions leverage on [controller-runtime][controller-runtime] which provides the above [metrics][metrics] exported by default.
-For further information, it's [reference][metric-reference] documentation to know what is exported by default.
-Also, you might want to give a look at the [(grafana/v1-alpha)][grafana-plugin-docs] which can help you out.
+Note that by building projects using Operator-SDK or [Kubebuilder][kubebuilder] CLI tools your solutions leverage [controller-runtime][controller-runtime] which provides the above [metrics][metrics] exported by default.
+For further information on what metrics are exported by default, you can use this [reference][metric-reference].
+You may also be interested in taking a look at the [(grafana/v1-alpha)][grafana-plugin-docs] plugin which helps visualize these metrics via Grafana.

 ---